-To compare the two methods, we generate hallucinations using face masks from LFW \cite{LFW}.
-Since \cite{GenFaceComp} trained their model with different binary masks of missing pixels, we provide the model a binary mask with every pixel outside the face labeled as `0' instead of the actual masked face we feed to our trained model.
-The difference between the two hallucinations and corresponding recognition scores can be seen in Figure \ref{fig:LFW_Res_Gen} and Table \ref{Tab:LFW} respectively.
-Clearly, their model cannot handle large areas outside the face region and generates noise instead.
-It aims to hallucinate the missing pixels, usually on or near the face region, using visual cues provided by facial pixels available in the image.
-Such cues are absent when all the context and background pixels are masked, instead of small facial parts.
-Our model is specifically trained, and therefore better suited, for this task.
+To compare the models, we generate hallucinations using face masks from LFW \cite{LFW}.
+Since each model is trained with different binary masks of missing pixels, we provide the model a binary mask with every pixel outside the face labeled as `0' instead of the actual masked face we feed to our trained model.
+Both qualitative and quantitative comparisons can be seen in Fig. \ref{fig:LFW_BigImg} and Table \ref{Tab:LFW_BigTab} respectively.
+As shown in the table, our model (both versions) performs much better than the inpainting models for all metrics.
+These models aim to hallucinate the missing pixels, usually on or near the face region, using visual cues provided by facial pixels available in the image.
+Such cues are absent when whole of the context and background is masked, leading to noisy output.
+On the other hand, our model is specifically trained, and better suited for this task.